oliverswitzer/ifttt-resource/README.md

 Pushes Maker events to the [IFTTT maker webhook](https://ifttt.com/maker_webhooks) trigger.

+**NOTES:**
-***NOTE:** `put` is the only action that is supported for now.* Future iterations may include triggering this resource from IFTTT.
+- `put` is the only action that is supported for now.
+Future iterations may include triggering a job from this resource in a `get` step, as this functionality is supported in IFTTT as well.
+- Sending body parameters is not yet supported.

 Pull requests are welcome.

 ## Source configuration